default-007/delani-studio/README.md

 # delani-studio
-A webpage for a studio
+A recreation of webpage for a fictional studio
 #### {21st Feb 2020}

 ## Description